eyalperry88/tahiniSPH/README.md

 ]
  ```

 Each of these equations define a set of confitions that will be integrated over the 'dest' particles.
 In case of particle-particles interactions, the sources parameter defines each particle type.
-A few equations behind the scenes:
+A few well studied ([Monaghan 2005](https://iopscience.iop.org/article/10.1088/0034-4885/68/8/R01/pdf)) SPH equations behind the scenes:

 - ContinuityEquation - conservation of mass